yacy/yacy_search_server/README.md

 - → Name: "YaCy Build" → Buildfile: Browse Workspace → build.xml → Run
 - In the Package Explorer, right-click on YaCy → Run as → Java Application -> Select "yacy - net.yacy" -> OK

+To start developing YaCy in Netbeans:

+- clone https://github.com/yacy/yacy_search_server.git (Team → Git → Clone)
+    - if you checked "scan for project" you'll be ask to open the project
+- Open the project (File → Open Project)
+- you may directly use all the Netbeans build feature.

 To join our development community, got to https://searchlab.eu

 Send pull requests to https://github.com/yacy/yacy_search_server